(First post extended here. )

 5.INTERACTIVE

-i) hispeed_freq - Hi speed to bump to from lo speed when load burst.
+[ PARAMETERS ]i) hispeed_freq - Hi speed to bump to from lo speed when load burst.
 (Default value is scaling max freq)

 ii) go_hispeed_load - Go to hi speed when CPU load at or above this value.
 (Similar to Up-Threshold in other governors)